hop-protocol/docs/hop-node/signer.md

 This step will create an IAM user and attach the appropriate policies for operation.

 4.1.
-On AWS, go to "IAM" and create a user.
+On AWS, go to **IAM** and create a user.
 During the setup, choose "Attach policies directly" and search for the "Hop_BonderToLambdaPolicy".
+Name the user "Hop_BonderIamUser".

 4.2.
 Once that has been completed, go back to "IAM" and choose "Policies".
 Search for "Hop_LambdaToKmsPolicy" and attach it to the "Hop_BonderLambdaValidation" entity.
 Note that the actual name of the entity will be "Hop_BonderLambdaValidation-role-xxxxxxxx".

+### 5. Generate IAM User Credentials

+This step will create IAM user credentials to add to your server.

+5.1.
+On AWS, go to **IAM** and choose the "Hop_BonderIamUser" user.
+Go to "Security Credentials" and create an access key.
+Create the access key and copy the "access key" an "secret access key" onto your server.
+It is not necessary to back up these values.
+If they are lost, you can easily create new ones.